 The Company has applied ASC 815 and ASC 480, due to the potential for settlement in a variable quantity of shares.
 Since these convertible notes and warrants have the option to convert or be exercised at a variable amount, they are subject to derivative liability treatment.
 The conversion feature has been measured at fair value using a Monte Carlo model at the date of issuance and is adjusted to fair value at each reporting period.
-The fair value of the embedded derivative and the warrant liability at date of issuance was \$4,316,047 \$4,825,067 and \$4,693,703 \$5,254,834, respectively.
+The fair value of the embedded derivative and the warrant liability at date of issuance was \$4,825,067 and \$5,254,834, respectively.
 See Notes 12 and 13.

-The value of the incentives given to investors totaled \$10,395,941 \$11,728,912.
-Since the value of the incentives given to certain investors was in excess of the principal value of the notes, the Company recognized \$8,070,952 \$9,403,924 as debt discount and expensed the remaining \$2,324,988 as financing fees.
+The value of the incentives given to investors totaled \$11,728,912.
+Since the value of the incentives given to certain investors was in excess of the principal value of the notes, the Company recognized \$9,403,924 as debt discount and expensed the remaining \$2,324,988 as financing fees.
 The debt discount is being accreted over the life of these notes to accretion of debt discount and issuance cost.
 On August 14, 2023, The Company amortized the remaining debt discount as the notes were all either paid off or converted pursuant to the initial public offering.
-As of June 30, 2023 September 30, 2023, 1,231,772 shares of converted stock have not been issued and are recorded at fair value on the Company has amortized \$3,649,528 of the debt discount at effective interest rates ranging from 73.857% to 2,149.621%.
-The remaining balance of \$4,421,424 will be accreted over the remaining life of the notes.
+As of September 30, 2023, 1,231,772 shares of converted stock have not been issued and are recorded at fair value on the balance sheet in share liability.
 See Note 12 Share Liabilities

-During the periods ended June 30, 2023 September 30, 2023 and December 31, 2022, the Company accrued interest to these convertible notes of \$289,319 \$399,597 and \$107,544, respectively, included in accrued expenses on the balance sheet. which was paid or converted into common stock as mentioned above.
+During the periods ended September 30, 2023 and December 31, 2022, the Company accrued interest to these convertible notes of \$399,597 and \$107,544, respectively, which was paid or converted into common stock as mentioned above.